amarinjs/sitio/_posts/2019-12-12-Netbrain-all-in-two.md

 **Note:** The passwords are all the same and correspond to the "admin" name created for NetBrain

+**Note:** Keep notes of the user name and password because it will be used for validating the connections with:
+- MongoDB, Elasticsearch, RabbitMQ, and Redis when installing NetBrain Application Server
+- Front Server Controller when setting up the system
+- Service Monitor Agent when communicating with Web API Server

 NetBrain Web API service URL:   http://x.x.x.x/ServicesAPI

 Do you want to continue using these parameters? [yes]